 Institute members can get 11 classes for the price of 10 with a Yoga Card.

-Numbers are limited to 15 so we recommend that you book in advance to make a reservation.
+Numbers are limited to 15.
+Please call in advance to make a reservation.
 Payment must be made in full in order to reserve a place.

 Pregnancy Yoga FAQ